Current Themes 2026 07

 Thursday, 04 June 2026 | 6:40 am

-The standard model of economic behaviour starts with a deceptively simple assumption: people act in their own interest.
+The standard model of economic behaviour starts with a simple assumption: people act in their own interest.
 From this one seed, an entire architecture of markets, prices, and efficiency grows.
 Adam Smith’s great insight was that private selfishness, channelled through competition, could produce public good.
-The butcher and the baker serve us not out
+The butcher and the baker serve us not out of

 - Published in Articles